 The purpose of the instruments is to aid in evaluating and identifying the source of the fallout in some of the cultures that reigned in the organization.
 A sample of the employees was obtained with the aim of getting data from them that was to help in solving the problem at hand.

-The process of picking sample population for the surveys took many factors into consideration to ensure that the information given out had no biases.
+The process of picking a sample population for the surveys took many factors into consideration to ensure that the information given out had no biases.
 Once the sample was obtained a questionnaire that included all the aspects and classes of factors that were being tested was issued to some of them, while others were subjected to oral questioning with the promise that their identities were to be concealed.
 The questionnaire was divided into three sections with each section taking care of the requirements of the instruments used in this analysis to bring out a comprehensive result.

 The questionnaires were issued to the sampled population and the various points classified since the questionnaires covered a lot of data and it was in depth and could not easily be understood.
 The data collection agents were to aid in the filling of the questionnaires, and the employees were told to fill in the answers to the questions to the best of their ability and with sincerity, since their life depended on the descriptions they gave.